 Credits and Registration

 Participants in the Neuroscience program remain registered as full-time students in the College.
 They take and receive credit for four courses.
 Three courses may be used toward the Neuroscience major, and one can be used in the Psychology major.
-The two courses listed as Neuroscience courses will always be eligible for credit as major electives, but in some years one of the courses may alternatively be used as the third course required in the major fundamental sequence (the Systems Neuroscience course).
+The two courses listed as Neuroscience courses will always be eligible for credit as major electives.
 Their use in any other program of study must be approved by the undergraduate program chair of the relevant department.
 The language course will normally count as an elective.
 Any of these courses, if not used within a major, may be used as general electives.
 Course titles, units of credit and grades are placed on the College transcript.

 Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
 The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
 Precise figures for the 2017-18 year are listed below: